Oyda (song): Background

 After the start of the Russian invasion of Ukraine, Oxxxymiron canceled his performances in Russia, left the country and held a tour of charity concerts "RAW" (Russians Against War, Русские против войны).
 In July 2022, Miron Fyodorov was included in the "list of banned artists".
 At the beginning of September 2022, Oxxxymiron returned to Saint Petersburg.
 On the eve of returning to Russia, the Moscow prosecutor's office demanded that the song "Last Call" be recognized as extremist.
 On September 15, Oxxxymiron started his mailing list called "OnlyFans".
-The next day, September 16, Miron shared a photo in his mailing list in which he sends a air kiss with the caption - "today".
+The next day, September 16, Miron shared a photo in his mailing list in which he sends an air kiss with the caption - "today".

 Text

 The song begins with clippings from news releases, which report on the demand to recognize the song "Last Call" as extremist, the RAW charity tour, the return of Oxxxymiron and ask why he returned to Russia.

-"I killed the Empire in me" - Oksimiron mentions that he "hammered" his "IMPERIVM" tattoo and did away with the old idea of the "rap empire" (a reference to the singles "Imperial" and "What is an empire?").“Our flag has white snow and a blue river” – a White-blue-white flag - symbol of Russian anti-war protest - is mentioned.
+"I killed the Empire in me" - Oxxxymiron mentions that he "hammered" his "IMPERIVM" tattoo and did away with the old idea of the "rap empire" (a reference to the singles "Imperial" and "What is an empire?").“Our flag has white snow and a blue river” – a White-blue-white flag - symbol of Russian anti-war protest - is mentioned.

 The Russian estrada is condemned, which ignores what is happening in Ukraine and Russian President Vladimir Putin, who “scares us with a nuclear mushroom”.
 Then the Oxxxymiron declares that he is going underground, sends his regards to the Investigative Committee and the prosecutor's office.
 "Ingria will be free" - a reference to the "Free Ingria" movement and the Russian opposition slogan "Russia will be free".